-Section 3 of this Deskbook provided guidelines for expectations at key decision points in the acquisition management system.
+&lt;sup>20 Section 3 of this Deskbook provided guidelines for expectations at key decision points in the acquisition management system.

-- During the MSA Phase, an assessment of manufacturing feasibility should be conducted for a particular prototype conceptual design in the context of an AoA.
+AoA.
 Early consideration of producibility and affordability of a particular concept allows for adjustments to design margins before expensive testing or commitment to the achieved performance makes those changes irreversible.
 It also helps identify manufacturing technologies/capabilities that need to be developed in the next phase.
-The goal would be to meet the MRL 4 criteria for a Milestone A review. - In the early stages of TMRR, an examination of the maturity and producibility of a proposed design allows for trades on cost, performance, and schedule to be accomplished when it is significantly easier to make changes and where changes potentially have a greater impact on key performance metrics.
+The nominal MRL targetgoal would be to meet the MRL 4 criteria as an entrance criterion for a Milestone A review.

+- In the early stages of TMRR, an examination of the maturity and producibility of a proposed design allows for trades on cost, performance, and schedule to be accomplished when it is significantly easier to make changes and where changes potentially have a greater impact on key performance metrics.
 The nominal MRL target would be in the range of MRL 4 to MRL 5.
 By the conclusion of TMRR, the goal should be to meet MRL 6 criteria for maturity and risk. - In a source selection for EMD, assessments can aid in determining the maturity of the design relative to the offeror's ability to achieve projected cost or schedule targets.
-An assessment to MRL 6 criteria should define manufacturing progress and risk for the next phase and ensure prototype hardware was produced in a relevant environment.
-The use of criteria associated with MRL 7 will assist in determining maturity and risks during EMD as a program moves toward CDR. - At CDR, in order to meet MRL 7 maturity and manage risk, it is necessary to examine integration processes such as assembly, installation, and test.
-Whether a subsystem and/or component is built either in-house by a prime contractor or by an outside supplier, assembly and test processes should be examined as part of an integrated process.
-At the system level, required assembly processes, intermediate test processes, installation, and final acceptance testing, at all work breakdown structure levels must be considered to effectively gauge manufacturing maturity and risk, and the ability to meet projected cost and schedule targets. - The criteria associated with MRL 8 reflect a maturity level consistent with requirements for the approaching a low rate production decision.
-With an - Assessment conducted on an actual pilot line, emphasis should be placed on understanding what the production capability and capacity is of the eventual production line to meet program objectives for cost, schedule, and performance.
-Emphasis should also be placed on anticipating any problems with full rate production processes.
+TheAn assessment to MRL 6 criteria woulshould define manufacturing progress and risk for the next phase and ensure prototype hardware was produced in a relevant environment.
+The use of criteria associated with MRL 67 canwill assist in determining maturity and risks during EMD as a program moves toward CDR. - At CDR, in order to meet MRL 7 maturity and manage risk, it is necessary to examine integration processes such as assembly, installation, and test.
+When Whether a subsystem and/or component (e.g., battery/circuit card) is built either in-house by a prime contractor or by an outside supplier, both assembly and test processes should be examined as part ofin- an integrated process flow.
+At the system level (e.g., missile), components required assembly processes, intermediate test processes, installation, and final acceptance testing. at Aall work breakdown structure levels must be considered to effectively gauge manufacturing maturity and risk, and -the ability to meet projected cost and schedule targets. - The criteria associated with MRL 87 reflect a maturity level consistent with CDR requirements for the approaching a low rate production decision.
+With an - If the assessment is being conducted on an actual pilot line, emphasis should will be placed on understanding what the production capability and capacity is of the eventual production line is to meet program objectives infor cost, schedule, (e.g., low rate production rates) and performance.
+Emphasis should also be placed on and to anticipatinge whether there will be any problems with full rate production processes.
 The criteria associated with MRL 8 reflect a level of maturity of a program as it moves toward Milestone C full rate production.